yupal/detour-wp/README.md

 ## The `query` hook

-The `query` hook is a special type of hook defined by DetourWP to make a easier interaction with the main wordpress query.
+The `query` hook is a special type of hook defined by DetourWP to make an easier interaction with the main wordpress query.

 ```php